 - Such a revolution in England and Europe was a crucial step in the transformation of English royal power, which would gradually move towards a constitutional monarchy.

 The Historical Context

-Following the reign of James I, the English throne passed to his son Charles I. During this period, the conflict between the king and Parliament exploded mainly due to tax issues.
-The marriage with Henrietta Maria, daughter of King Henry IV of France (a fervent Catholic), as well as the appointment of William Laud to Archbishop of Canterbury (1633), alienated the king from the Anglican majority, which followed Calvinist ideas.
+- Following the reign of James I, the English throne passed to his son Charles I. During this period, conflict between the king and Parliament exploded mainly due to tax issues.
+His marriage to Henrietta Maria, daughter of King Henry IV of France (a fervent Catholic), as well as the appointment of William Laud to Archbishop of Canterbury (1633), alienated the king from the Anglican majority, which followed Calvinist ideas.
 Charles I, therefore, exacerbated the divisions of the country over religion and the management of power.

 - not impose taxes without Parliamentary approval;

 - not imprison a free man without a trial;

 - not subject free men to special courts;